 Step 1: Prep and add veggies and then broth to a large slow cooker.

-You can also add green beans or peas instead of or along with the above veggies.
+Yes, you can also add green beans or peas instead of or along with the above veggies.
 If adding peas you will need to wait until the last hour (roughly) of slow cooking.
+Peas cook faster than corn, carrots, potatoes and other veggies in the slow cooker.

 Peeling the carrots and potatoes is optional.
 I prefer to simply scrub them and then chop them up and toss them in.
 A lot of nutrients are in the skins of these veggies, but they also don’t look quite as pretty when they are cooked with the skin left on.